BitcoinDesign/Guide/guide/designing-products/common-user-flows.md

    layout = "float-left"
 %}

-bitcoin is complex, and so it is recommended to think through and carefully shape the first experience users have in your product.
+Bitcoin is complex, and so it is recommended to think through and carefully shape the first experience users have in your product.
 Without being overwhelming or getting into too much detail, this user flow should explain core concepts and features that allow users to create mental models on how they will use the application.

 Onboarding may be purely informational based on the content, but it also includes an initial setup that helps personalize the software towards the users' specific needs and context.
 After onboarding, users are mostly on their own, so the goal is to leave users with a clear idea of achieving what they came for.